RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 - API Semantic Versioning
   - sub 1.0 -  initial development - but can still be for prod data
-  - tag with aplha, beta -
+  - tag with alpha, beta -
   - Short and Long Term release versions - alternating version numbers?
   - Clear Sunsetting policy
 - Link to GDS private alpha / beta